a1eaiactaest/chess-engine/README.md

 # Chess

-Python implementation of a chess engine based on Minimax with Alpha Beta Pruning.
+Implementation of a chess engine based on Minimax with Alpha Beta Pruning.

 ## Description